(16mm, 1964, 19:14 minutes)

-Here is a 53 year old film of mine, a response to the assassination of JFK in 1963.
+Here is an old film of mine, a response to the assassination of JFK in 1963.

 The sound was created first, and so the film really presents images that respond to